The University provides all full-time faculty members with health insurance coverage at group rates. There are three plan offerings:

 Employee Assistance Program

-Employees of the commonwealth who experience personal problems can get help through an employee assistance program.
-Employees have mental health and substance abuse coverage under COVA Care.
+Employees of the Commonwealth who experience personal problems can get help through an employee assistance program covered under their health insurance benefits.
+For more information visit DHRM's health benefits website.

 Tax-deferred annuities are available for university-approved companies.
-Payroll deductions may not exceed state and federal tax regulations; therefore, calculations are required to start a payroll deduction.
-The university also maintains a deferred-compensation plan administered by the Commonwealth of Virginia.
-The state provides a half match up to $20 per pay period.
+The university also offers a deferred-compensation plan (457) administered by the Commonwealth of Virginia.
+The state provides a half match plan up to $20 per pay period.

 There are numerous opportunities for faculty members to participate in recreational activities on campus.
 University recreational facilities are available to faculty members and their families.
 Season football and basketball tickets are available to faculty members at a reduced cost.